Stafpecc/Minitalk_Tester/README.md

 1. Clone this repository:

     ```bash
-    git clone https://github.com/your-username/minitalk.git && cd minitalk
+    git clone https://github.com/Stafpecc/Minitalk_Tester.git minitalk && cd minitalk
     ```

-2. Compile the executables `client` and `server`:
+2. Create an empty dir 'exec'

     ```bash
+    mkdir exec
+    ```

+4. Copy your code into minitalk, create a Malefile rule that compiles your cfiles into exec

+5. Compile the executables `client` and `server`:

+    ```bash
     make
     ```

-3. After compilation, you should have the `client` and `server` executables inside the `exec/` directory.
+6. After compilation, you should have the `client` and `server` executables inside the `exec/` directory.

 ## Running Tests